 You must place a vertical structure over which the spider could climb, such as a piece of cork bark or an empty log.

-Make sure there are small holes on both sides of the enclosure to allow for good ventilation too; it’s vital for an AST’s viability.
+Make sure there are small holes on both sides of the enclosure to allow for good ventilation too; it’s vital for the Amazon Sapphire Tarantula’s health.

-As long as your tank is adequately ventilated, your AST will thrive in a moist environment.
-Spray the substrate at least once every ten to fourteen days, more if the AST is a spiderling or a juvenile.
+As long as your tank is adequately ventilated, your Amazon Sapphire Tarantula will thrive in a moist environment.
+Spray the substrate at least once every ten to fourteen days, more if it’s is a spiderling or a juvenile.

-The AST doesn’t climb down very often, so it’s best to feed it with insects that are prone to climbing up the branch and sides of the enclosure.
+The Amazon Sapphire Tarantula doesn’t climb down from her tree very often, so it’s best to feed it with insects that are prone to climbing up the branch and sides of the enclosure.

 Spiderlings should eat a small cricket or a flightless fruit fly twice a week.